 I was also hustled by a guy in the hotel offering tours to Berber villages, the Sahara, Tozeur, Douz and Tatouine, all places I wanted to visit.
 But the price was also high, 500TD (250$) for a 2-day/1-night trip.

 He took me for a walk around the neighbourhood showing me his original troglodyte home now unoccupied, plus two others.
-Most people have now moved out into “normal” above ground homes.
+Most people have now moved out into “normal” above-ground homes.
 Homes all have small fields diked with berms of dirt.
-Likewise all the watercourses have dirt berms and rock walls across them to control water flow on the few days of rain in the winter.
+Likewise, all the watercourses have dirt berms and rock walls across them to control water flow on the few days of rain in the winter.

 On January 16, I woke up to a cold, windy, rainy day, not a good day to spend at a festival.
-After a breakfast of the usual bread, butter, jam and very black coffee, the persistent Mostafa Moncef, who had hustled me at the louage stand taking me to Hotel Sidi Idrisse, coaxed me into a day-trip to see all the things I was interested in.
+After a breakfast of the usual bread, butter, jam and very black coffee, the persistent Mostafa Moncef, who had hustled me at the louage stand taking me to Hotel Sidi Idrisse, coaxed me into a day trip to see all the things I was interested in.
 Still expensive at 250TD, I would get to Tataouine and on the way see several Berber villages that would require individual taxis and difficult logistics.
 He spoke passable English and served as a good guide and driver.
 Rather than the guide available through Sidi Idrisse, I would highly recommend Mostafa.
 He can be reached at (216) 97902239 or (216) 25921077 or by email at gnouma_moncef@yahoo.fr.

-Prior to 5 years ago (and the revolution), there were many more tourists in Tunisia but perceptions are that it is not safe (and the recession has probably also had an affect), and tourism is relatively dead.
+Prior to 5 years ago (and the revolution), there were many more tourists in Tunisia but perceptions are that it is not safe (and the recession has probably also had an effect), and tourism is relatively dead.
 The two ISIS attacks in Tunis at the Bardo and a hotel in the last year were particularly damaging.

 Temezret (pop 500 with 35 families)

 The tiny town sits on a hilltop with old stone walls and mostly abandoned stone homes on the top.
-We did a walk-about though the town – it only took 20 minutes to see all that was interesting and I didn’t regret missing the festival (only in its second year, it celebrates the Amazir Berber culture and looked to be a very low-key, local affair).
+We did a walk-about through the town – it only took 20 minutes to see all that was interesting and I didn’t regret missing the festival (only in its second year, it celebrates the Amazir Berber culture and looked to be a very low-key, local affair).
 These Berbers were Christian before conversion to Islam.

 Returning to Matmata, we headed south through rocky, hilly countryside averaging 800m elevation high with panoramic views down to the plain below.
 The road was slow and winding with low scrub vegetation and a few olive trees.